erickrr-bd/Tekium-PAN-Hunter-Script/README.md

 It's a tool that can be used to search drives for credit card numbers (PANs).
 This is useful for checking PCI DSS scope accuracy.

 Born from the need to have a tool that is easy to run and use.
-Ideal if you need a tool that looks for possible PAN's on your organization's Windows and Linux computers.
+Ideal if you need a tool that looks for possible PAN's on your organization.

+# Characteristics
-Search for American Express, VISA and MasterCard card numbers.
+- Search for VISA, AMEX and MASTER CARD card numbers (based on regular expressions)
+- Shows the first five matches of each file
+- Masks the first 12 characters of the card number, for security reasons
+- Generates a log file with the search results
+- Shows the progress of the search on the screen

 # Requirements for Windows Systems
 - Windows operating system